Unsere Lebensmittel verlieren Nährstoffe

 Lettuce under 4 6–8 over 10

-A conventionally grown supermarket tomato often has a Brix value of 4–5 °Brix today.
-A tomato from healthy soil and natural cultivation can reach 10–12 °Brix — that's double the nutrient density, double the taste.
+A conventionally grown supermarket tomato today often measures 4–5 °Brix.
+A tomato from healthy soil and natural cultivation can reach 10–12 °Brix — that's double the nutrient density, double the flavor.

 An important nuance: The Brix value is not just a sugar meter.
 It is a density meter.
 And density in a plant means: fullness.
 Vitality.
 Substance.